mit-submit/submit-users-guide/source/intro.rst

 How to get help?
 ~~~~~~~~~~~~~~~~

-If you have any trouble, you can try our `FAQ page <https://github.com/mit-submit/submit-users-guide/blob/main/FAQ.md>`_ or contact submit-help via email (submit-help@mit.edu).
+If you have any trouble, you can contact submit-help via email (submit-help@mit.edu).